de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Proof of the structure theorem

+We prove that the section on the right hand side coincide with $h$ in the neighborhood of the poles of $y_1$ and $y_2$.
+The statement then follows by analytic continuation.

-is the identity, where $\pi$ is bi-rational embedding of $X$ into a curve $C=\overline{C_0}\subset \P^2$. \end{Step} We recall that the mapping \eqref{ModelMap} is independent of the choice of the direction $(\xi_1,\xi_2)$ (see \cite[Section 3]{MR1634421} and Section \ref{secModelSpace} above for more details).
-Hence, for the sake of simplicity, we illustrate the calculation for the direction $\xi = (1 \ 0)$.
+Let us recall that the mapping \eqref{ModelMap} is independent of the choice of the direction $(\xi_1,\xi_2)$ (see \cite[Section 3]{MR1634421} and Proposition \ref{lemmModelSpaceMapProp} above for more details).
+Hence, for the sake of simplicity, we illustrate the calculation in the direction $\xi=(1,0)$.
+Furthermore, we take $v\in \Omega$ such that $y_1(v)$ does not belong to the spectrum of $M^{y_1}$ and $y_1^{-1}(y_1(v))\subset \Omega$.
 A direct computation leads to:

 and so